-The Uber Background Check
+The Background Check Looks at These Records

-- County courthouse records for every county of residence for the last 7 years
+- County courthouse records for every county of residence

-- Federal courthouse records going back 7 years
+- Federal courthouse records

-- The multi-state criminal database going back 7 years
+- The multi-state criminal database

 - Motor Vehicle Records